michaelguren/Claude-test/README-AI-prompt.md

 - ✅ Does this follow the consolidated SAM template approach?
 - ✅ Does this match the established Lambda patterns in `infra/domains/*/src/`?
 - ✅ Does this use `event.routeKey` for HTTP routing?
+- ✅ Are shared utilities properly synchronized if modified?
 - ✅ Can a junior developer understand this in 6 months?
 - ✅ Does this maintain the simple, predictable architecture?